SpazTBC/sd-drivingschool/README.md

 ## 🔧 Advanced Configuration

+### Framework Bridge System
+The resource uses a modular bridge system with separate files for each framework:
+- `shared/qbx.lua` - QBX (QBox) bridge
+- `shared/qb.lua` - QBCore bridge
+- `shared/esx.lua` - ESX bridge

+This design allows for easy maintenance and framework-specific optimizations.

 ### Custom Inventory Integration
-To integrate with a custom inventory system, modify the `Inventory` table in `config.lua`:
+To integrate with a custom inventory system, modify the bridge files or add support to `shared/framework.lua`:

 ```lua
 Config.Inventory = 'custom_inventory'